Exploring Bali Furniture Designs, Design Evolution, and Styling Tips for Your Home

 Authentic Indonesian solid wood furniture has many mainstream carved design elements.
 They’re typically centered around their provincial origins.
 Further, we’ll be looking at a few of them:

-2. Contemporary patterns: To keep up with the influx of export orders, Indonesian furniture carvers have also evolved their aesthetics to keep up with contemporary sensibilities.
-These feature the same natural patterns but are more wide-spread and modern instead of being detailed and intertwined.
+- Contemporary patterns: To keep up with the influx of export orders, Indonesian furniture carvers have also evolved their aesthetics to keep up with contemporary sensibilities.
+These feature the same natural patterns but are more widespread and modern instead of being detailed and intertwined.

 The Yogyakarta Style: Featuring Hindu, Buddhist, and Chinese influences, there are a number of motifs that you can find in the furniture produced in the Yogyakarta province.
 Let’s look at them:

-1. The dragon motif: This motif is influenced by Chinese culture.
-It’s flowing form is very impressive and requires detailed carvings.
+- The dragon motif: This motif is influenced by Chinese culture.
+Its flowing form is very impressive and requires detailed carvings.

-3. Floral motifs: The only floral motif used in the Yogyakarta style is the “heavenly flower” of the lotus that has Hindu and Chinese origins.
+- Floral motifs: The only floral motif used in the Yogyakarta style is the “heavenly flower” of the lotus which has Hindu and Chinese origins.

 So, this is everything that you need to know about Indonesian furniture.
 Indonesia is a top-ranking country in furniture exports and is renowned for its sturdily crafted and gorgeous products.
 You’ll definitely appreciate having an original Indonesian piece in your home interiors!